CapgeminiCIS/hackerkiste-hackathon/04_Stage_1_AKS_Cluster.md

 # 4. Getting Started

-Everyone in your group should be familiar with the overall Concept of Containers, Terraform and GitHub to continue.
-If not try to share your Knowledge about it and ask Questions about it
+Everyone in your group should be familiar with the overall concept of containers, Terraform and GitHub to continue.
+If not try to share your knowledge about it and feel free to ask questions.

 # 5. Setting up the Pipeline

-The first Step in Creating a Pipeline with GitHub Actions would normally be to Select a Template and Start from there.
+The first step in creating a pipeline with GitHub Actions would normally be to select a template and start from there.

-To do so you would go to Actions in your Code Repository and select an appropriate Template or start from Scratch with an empty one.
+To do so you would go to actions in your code repository and select an appropriate template or start from scratch with an empty one.

-In our Example we already Created the necessary Files.
-So to say our own Template.
+In our example we already created the necessary files.
+So to say our own template.

-Your first Task is to go into your Repository and look at the Following file.
+Your first task is to go into your repository and look at the following file.

 >_Warning: The formatting of YAML (yml) files is based on spaces and tabs and therefore the following lines should be copied with care.
 > It is advised to use Visual Studio Code to validate the copied file._